Code-Institute-Submissions/ElJefe111944-MS2/README.md

 * __Icons8__ (https://icons8.com/preloaders/)

-    The Preloader Gif library was used in this project to select a Gig to be activated while the main content is being loaded.
+    The Preloader Gif library was used in this project to select a Gif to be activated while the main content is being loaded.

 * __Font Awsome__ (https://fontawesome.com/)